ChenRui-TAAS/sgRNA-specificity-calculation-for-CRISPR-Cas9/README.md

 ####################

 Clustered regularly interspaced short palindromic repeats (CRISPR), a class of immune-associated sequences in bacteria, have been developed as a powerful tool for editing eukaryotic genomes in diverse cells and organisms in recent years.
 The CRISPR-Cas9 system can recognize upstream 20 nt sequence (guide sequence) adjacent to the PAM site, and trigger double strand DNA cleavage and DNA repair mechanisms, which eventually result in knock-out, knock-in or site-specific mutagenesis.
 However, off-target effect caused by guide sequence misrecognition is the major drawback and restricts its widespread application.
-In this study, global analysis of specificities of all guide sequences in Arabidopsis thaliana (A. thaliana), Oryza sativa (rice) and Glycine max (soybean) genomes were performed and three genome-wide databases for these plants were established including intergenic regions.
+In this study, global analysis of specificities of all guide sequences in Arabidopsis thaliana, Oryza sativa (rice) and Glycine max (soybean) genomes were performed and three genome-wide databases for these plants were established including intergenic regions.
 For each target site of CRISPR-Cas9, specificity score and off-target number were calculated and evaluated.
 The mean values of off-target number for A. thaliana, rice and soybean were determined as 27.5, 57.3 and 174.7, respectively.
 Comparative analysis among these plants suggested that the frequency of off-target effect was positively correlated to genome size.
 Our results contributed to the better understanding of CRISPR-Cas9 system in plants and helped to minimize the off-target effect during its applications in the future.

 ####################